It’s not a surprise that most times, we end up posting random content on social media just to maintain our presence.

-- Though the user interface is easy to understand it isn’t very neat.
-There is a lot of scope of improvement on that front.
+- Though the user interface is easy to understand, it isn’t very neat.
+There is a lot of scope for improvement on that front.

 They should improve account synchronization with different devices.
-You also have to pay and for some people this is not pleasant, the free version is not as good as the paid version so if you want to enjoy all the options you have to pay the full Evernote version.
+You also have to pay and for some people, this is not pleasant, the free version is not as good as the paid version so if you want to enjoy all the options you have to pay for the full Evernote version.

 Loomly earlier went by the name Calendy.
 As of date, the tool positions itself as a ‘brand management’ platform.
-For companies, both small and big, Loomly is a social media marketing platform that helps plan, create, and execute paid as well as organic social media campaigns with ease.
-This social media calendar tool's feature allows you to view your editorial calendar in list-view as well as calendar-view.
+For companies, both small and big, Loomly is a social media marketing platform that helps in planning, creating, and executing paid and organic social media campaigns with ease.
+This social media calendar tool’s features allow you to view your editorial calendar in list-view as well as calendar-view.

 Pros of Loomly